-1.1 The procurement of every contract (including contracts awarded via a dynamic purchasing system or framework agreement) entered into by or on behalf of the Council or its Maintained Schools, regardless of value or origin of the funding, shall comply with the Public Contracts Regulations (PCR), all, UK legislation, the Council's Financial Regulations, Finance Standing Orders, CPRs and the procurement supporting guidance.
+1.1 The procurement of every contract (including contracts awarded via a dynamic purchasing system or framework agreement) entered into by or on behalf of the Council or its Maintained Schools, regardless of value or origin of the funding, shall comply with the Public Contracts Regulations (PCR), the Health Care Services (Provider Selection Regime) Regulations 2023, all, UK legislation, the Council's Financial Regulations, Finance Standing Orders, CPRs and the procurement supporting guidance.
 It is the responsibility of the service area and service leads to ensure compliance with these requirements.